devzarghami/num-to-locale-string/README.md

-# number-to-string-locale
+# num-to-string-locale

-`number-to-string-locale` is a lightweight TypeScript package that converts numbers to their string representation in multiple languages.
+`num-to-string-locale` is a lightweight TypeScript package that converts numbers to their string representation in multiple languages.
 The package supports lazy loading of locale files, ensuring optimal performance.

 ## Features